alexanderaleskin/telegram_django_bot/README.rst

     from telegram_django_bot.td_viewset import TelegramViewSet

-    class RequestForm(td_forms.TelegaModelForm):
+    class RequestForm(td_forms.TelegramModelForm):
         class Meta:
             model = Request
             fields = ['text', 'importance_level', 'project', 'tags']

     class RequestViewSet(TelegramViewSet):
-        telega_form = RequestForm
+        model_form = RequestForm
         queryset = Request.objects.all()
         viewset_name = 'Request'

 If you need, you can add extra actions to RequestViewSet for managing (see details information below) or change existing functions.
-There are several parameters and secondary functions in TelegaViewSet for customizing logic if it is necessary.
+There are several parameters and secondary functions in TelegramViewSet for customizing logic if it is necessary.

-In this example, ``TelegaModelForm`` was used.
-TelegaModelForm is a descendant of Django ModelForm.
+In this example, ``TelegramModelForm`` was used.
+TelegramModelForm is a descendant of Django ModelForm.
 So, you could use labels, clean functions and other parameters and functions for managing logic and displaying.

-TelegaViewSet is designed to answer next user actions: clicking buttons and sometimes sending messages.
-The library imposes `Django URL notation <https://docs.djangoproject.com/en/4.1/topics/http/urls/>`_ for mapping user actions to TelegaViewSet methods (or usual handlers).
+TelegramViewSet is designed to answer next user actions: clicking buttons and sometimes sending messages.
+The library imposes `Django URL notation <https://docs.djangoproject.com/en/4.1/topics/http/urls/>`_ for mapping user actions to TelegramViewSet methods (or usual handlers).
 Usually, for correct mapping you just need to set ``TELEGRAM_ROOT_UTRLCONF`` and use ``RouterCallbackMessageCommandHandler`` in dispatcher as it is mentioned above in the *Install paragraph*.